benvacha/mrkdwn/README.md

 ```

 ### Detail
-The first line of a detail will always be used as it's summary.
-All lines in a detail must begin with `<`.
+The first line of a detail will always be used as it's summary. `<<` can be used to signify the end of a detail to avoid translation errors.
 Detail blocks can be nested as needed and can contain any other syntax.
 ##### mrkdwn
 ```
 < summary